freiheit-com/kuberpult/README.md

 #### Environment Config

-An "environment" is the set of machines where your microservices will run.
-For example: you will probably have some environments: "development", "staging" and "production".
+An `environment` is the set of machines where your microservices will run.
+For example: `development`, `staging` and `production` (or `de-prod`, `jp-prod`, and `pt-prod` which would all be `production` environments - and belong to the `production` environment group - but are machines in different countries).

 In a cloud provider like GCP, we recommend separating the environments on a project level.
-This means that one gcp project correlates to one kuberpult environment 1:1 - although this is not a technical requirement.
+This means that one GCP project correlates to one kuberpult environment 1:1 - although this is not a technical requirement.

-Environments are also called "stages" - but in kuberpult we stick to "environments", short "envs".
+Environments are also called `stages` - but in kuberpult we stick to `environments`, short `envs`.

 The config for an environment is stored in a json file called `config.json`.
 This file would go into an environment in the manifests repository like this: `environments/development/config.json` (in this example the `config.json` file would dictate the configuration for the `development` environment)